duanwilliam/remark-plugin-code-snippets/README.md

 Warning: may have unexpected behavior in the case of a mix of both tabs and spaces.

-### `extensions`

-Map of file extensions to the desired language for syntax highlighting.
-Only the final extension is captured, ie `a.b.c -> c`

-Language inference is only used when the file sourced is defined in the `lang` field of the code block.

-You can configure the extension mapping with the `extensions` field in `options`.
-For instance, `{ mdx: md }` would make sourced files with the `.mdx` extension result in a codeblock with language `md`.

 ## Syntax

 ### Basic Usage

-Source a file into a code block using `file="path/to/file/from/basepath"` in the language or metastring of the code block.
-If defined in the language, the syntax highlighting will be inferred from the file extension.
+Source a file into a code block using `file="path/to/file/from/basepath"` in the metastring of the code block.
 Both single quotes and double quotes can be used, but they must match and one of them must be present.

     # valid